kb-dk/poc-backend/README.md

 mvn jetty:run
 ```

-The default port is 8080 and the default Hello World service can be accessed at
+The port is 9060 and the default Hello World service can be accessed at
 <http://localhost:8080/poc-backend/v1/hello>

-The Swagger UI is available at <http://localhost:8080/poc-backend/api/>, providing access to both the `v1` and the
+The Swagger UI is available at <http://localhost:9060/poc-backend/api/>, providing access to both the `v1` and the
 `devel` versions of the GUI.

 See the file [DEVELOPER.md](DEVELOPER.md) for developer specific details and how to deploy to tomcat.